alex17-sys/stdlib-sniper/docs/data_structures/sets/set_membership.md

+---
+title: Set Membership
+description: Zero-dependency Python snippets for checking membership in sets using the standard library.
+keywords: contains, custom, data-structures, hash, in, membership, not-in, object, set
+---

 # Set Membership

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for checking membership in sets using the standard library.

 3 snippets available in this sub-category.